mariamkhan07/port-scanner/README.md

 Created this in Cyber Defense Club.

 How to use:
-Go to terminal and run the program
+Go to terminal and run the program.
-Make sure to include target website URL or IP address Will take around 5 minutes to scan.
+Make sure to include target website URL or IP address.
+Will take around 5 minutes to scan.

 Only use on websites with proper authorization.